KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 The default setting is to bind to all interfaces.

+#### :pushpin: Examples:

-> Using rpcbind as a runtime parameter:
+Using rpcbind as a runtime parameter:

 ```
 komodod -rpcbind=127.0.0.1:9704
 ```

-> Using rpcbind as a default value in the coin's .conf file:
+Using rpcbind as a default value in the coin's .conf file:

 ```
   rpcbind=127.0.0.1:9704